ITISFoundation/osparc-manual/docs/platform_introduction/user_setup/security_details.md

 In this section and as an addition to the last section on user preferences, we'd like to particularly highlight how the user can specify access tokens for the DAT-Core/Pennsieve platform.

 This allows automated access of files (storage, retrieval) stored on Pennsieve.
-The appropriate drive is automatically mounted, once the credentials have been added, and accessible from the platform, e.g., in the File Picker service.
+The appropriate drive is automatically mounted, once the credentials have been added, and accessible from the platform, e.g., in the File Picker Service.

 ## Syncing with Pennsieve